rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 Click the back button a couple times until you are at the **Profiles** Tab again.
 - Clicking the name of the VPN profile you imported should trigger a connection.

+## Client Configuration for Full Tunnel VPN

+This is a work in progress.